fobnail/docs/docs/environment.md

 # Environment setup

-This document describes hwo to prepare development environment for fobnail.
+This document describes how to prepare development environment for fobnail.

 ## Building docker container